open-telemetry/opentelemetry-specification/specification/logs/api.md

 pipeline.
   - The API MUST accept an event name as a parameter.
 The event name provided should be recorded as an attribute with key `event.name`.
-Care MUST be taken to not override or delete this attribute while the `Event` is created.
+Care MUST be taken by the implementation to not override or delete this attribute while the `Event` is created to preserve its identity.
   This function MAY be named `logEvent`.
 - Create a `LogRecord` and emit it to the processing pipeline.
   - This function MAY be named `logRecord`.
   - The intended users of this API is Log Appenders.